 In Canberra I’m staying at The Hyatt Hotel on the government side of the city.
-The facility has a very interesting layout with a set of low-rise buildings connected to each other by a set of elegant courtyards with lush vegetation.
+The facility has an interesting layout with a set of low-rise buildings connected to each other by a string of elegant courtyards with lush vegetation.
 It’s the winter here in Australia, so it’s still a bit too cold to sit outside.
-But in the summer it must be quite serene to sit out there with a cold drink under the shade of the many trees with a cold drink… or afternoon tea.
+But in the summer it must be quite serene to sit out there with a cold drink under the shade of the many trees… or afternoon tea.

 As the more regular readers to this blog have probably already figured out, I really love having afternoon tea.
 I’m fully aware of the fact that the British have a lot to answer for as far as their colonial history goes – but I do think that they should also be commended for the invention of afternoon tea and its contribution to just making people happy in general through the power of food.